nunnaabhilash/keka/README.md

-# Simple Todo List Web App with Kotlin and Android Studio
+# Simple Todo List App with Kotlin and Android Studio

 This repository contains a simple and elegant Todo List app built using Kotlin and Android Studio.
 The app allows users to create, manage, and save todos, all while enjoying a beautiful user interface design.